sweattep/ancient_quotes/README.md

 >do not grant the desires of the wicked; do not let them achieve their goals.

+>Do not be so distressed about the boy
+>
 >you shall teach them diligently to your children and speak of them when you sit at home and when you walk along the road, when you lie down and when you get up.

 >Woe to the foolish prophets who are following their own spirit and have seen nothing.